Alerion/django-rpc/docs/tutorial/part1.rst

 we will call our classes ``actions`` too.
 Action method should return Python dictionary (with some exceptions, we will discuss this later).

+``request.user`` is passed with arguments from request.
+We do not pass ``request`` object, because we do not want that people use them as Django views.
+But it is easy tell Django RPC to pass request if you need or do not pass ``request.user`` if you do not need it.

 :class:`~rpc.responses.Msg` and :class:`~rpc.responses.Error`
 are just dictionary subclasses and save response message in ``msg`` and ``error`` keys respectively;
 they are used to make some kind of standard in our project and you can add any extra values to these dictionaries.

 So::